devops-cohort/jelle/README.md

 # Pokemon Team Creator
-Application to add pokemon and movesets to a team builder for the SFIA project due Monday week 6 at QAC academy
+Application to log pokemon caught and their attributes for the SFIA project due Monday week 6 (9/12/2019} at QAC academy
-# Personal yoga application

-In fulfilment of the solo project assignment due Monday week 7 at QA consulting.

 ## Index
 [Brief](#brief)